Date: Tue, 4 Jul 2006 (delayed)

 feel it necessary to change my plan.
 The biggest inconvenience of the whole

-situation is that the conflict many years ago ended any sort of sea transport
+situation is that many years ago the conflict ended any sort of sea transport

 between Sri Lanka and India.
 Regardless

-so kilometers apart, the only way to get to the island is by air, a fact that
+so, kilometers apart, the only way to get to the island is by air, a fact that

 disturbed me no end.